A Spring in Your Step

 Sophie (points to the ground): Imagine you’re jumping on a trampoline.
 When you land on it after jumping, the springs help you bounce higher, right?

-Ben (nodding): Yeah, I remember now from PE lessons from school.
+Ben (nodding): Yeah, I remember now from PE lessons at school.

 Sophie: Well, that’s how I feel today.
 It’s like the change from winter to spring has lifted my mood and filled me with energy.
 It's as if I’m bouncing through the day with a spring in my step.